edgio-docs/edgio-docs/guides/split_testing.md

 module.exports = new Router()
   .destination(
-    'legacy_experience', // displayed in the destination dropdown in the traffic splitting section of your environment configuration in the XDN Developer Console new Router()
+    'legacy_experience', // displayed in the destination dropdown in the traffic splitting section of your environment configuration in the {{ PRODUCT_NAME }} Developer Console new Router()
       // additional routing rules for the legacy experience go here .fallback(({ proxy }) => proxy('legacy')),
   )
   .destination(
-    'new_experience', // displayed in the destination dropdown in the traffic splitting section of your environment configuration in the XDN Developer Console new Router()
+    'new_experience', // displayed in the destination dropdown in the traffic splitting section of your environment configuration in the {{ PRODUCT_NAME }} Developer Console new Router()
       // additional routing rules for the new experience go here .fallback(({ proxy }) => proxy('new')),
   )
 ```

-Once you have made these changes, deploy your site using `xdn deploy --environment={my production environment name}`, then [configure the rules for splitting traffic between using the XDN Developer Console](#section_configuring_the_split_test).
+Once you have made these changes, deploy your site using `xdn deploy --environment={my production environment name}`, then [configure the rules for splitting traffic between using the {{ PRODUCT_NAME }} Developer Console](#section_configuring_the_split_test).

 ## Configuring the split test